 Incredibly, these rooms are still used for official events today.

 Royal life is clearly not about perfection.

 Plus slightly frightening statues, sitting exactly where they were first placed hundreds of years ago.

 If you can believe it, the Royal Chapel is open for services on Sunday (Söndag).
 Next visit, I can't wait to attend...just to experience what it's like.

 You never know who you'll be lucky enough to run into.

 The Royal Palace is located in the beautiful Gamla Stan section of Stockholm.
 This entire area was very easy to walk (though keep an eye out for some ostrich-egg-size cobblestones).

 If hungry or thirsty while at the Royal Palace, there’s a delightful Summer Café located in the courtyard.
-I even found a few plant-based/gluten-free options and we enjoyed a little fika.
-If more food is desired, there are many other restaurants (restaurang) in Gamla Stan.
+There were even a few plant-based/gluten-free options and we enjoyed a little fika.
+If more food is desired, there are more restaurants (restaurang) nearby, in Gamla Stan.